BrendanOswego/kotlin-playground/README.md

 # Kotlin Playground

 ## Description
-An example application for highlighting basic features of Kotlin.
+An application to allow developers to learn basic features of Kotlin.

 ## Running Tests
 Use the following command to run tests: